bverbeken/bverbeken.github.io/content/en/posts/wip/panta-rhei.md

 title: 'Panta Rhei'
 date: 2022-07-26T8:00:00+02:00
 draft: true
 summary: "Heraclitus was right. Πάντα ῥεῖ, everything flows, you can't step in the same river twice.
-That goes double if you're building a SaaS product..."
+When building a SaaS product, that goes double: how do you change and evolve, while at the same time not change too much for existing users?"
 tags: ['seats.io', 'dev', 'startup']
 ---